-Our History
+♥ Our History

 The seed that became Cherry Hill Seminary was planted in the early 1990s by Kirk White, Cat Chapin-Bishop and Laura Wildman-Hanlon of Vermont's Church of the Sacred Earth.
 Classes were conducted first by mail, and then brought online in 2000.
 The seminary was granted 501(c)3 tax-exempt status by the Internal Revenue Service in March of 2007.
-White recruited nonprofit consultant and Cherry Hill Seminary student Holli Emore to serve as the chair of the first working board of directors, which began meeting in January 2007.
+White recruited nonprofit consultant and Cherry Hill Seminary student Holli Emore to serve as the chair of the first working board of directors, which began functioning in January 2007.
 At the end of that year, the board asked Ms. Emore to resign from the board and become the seminary's first executive director, a position in which she continues to serve.
 The current master's program was announced in July 2009.
-At this time more than 40 students are matriculated into either a master's or a certificate program, and many more take courses outside of the formal programs.
+To date we have awarded two Master of Divinity degrees and numerous certificates; hundreds have taken one or more courses.